srsoftware-de/gpg-mailgate/README.md

 # gpg-mailgate

+**Please note: This fork is currently WIP.
+It is not recommended for use at the moment.**

 gpg-mailgate is a content filter for Postfix that automatically encrypts unencrypted incoming email using PGP or S/MIME for select recipients.

 For installation instructions, please refer to the included INSTALL file.